ssh88/Objective-C-Coding-Standards/README.md

 If you intend to create a pull request please consider the following

  * This document is created using the markdown language, follow suite and use the correct syntax!
- * All PR's must include @desertmonkey as the reviewer.
+ * All PR's must include @ssh88 as the reviewer.
  * Only reviewers can approve and merge the PR.

 ### Table Of Contents ###